f5devcentral/f2a/README.md

 - Deployment automation
 - Test automation
 - Shift left on security
-[What does this mean]Include security at the beginning of your process
+Include security at the beginning of your process
 - Loosely coupled architecture
 - Pro-active notification
 ## Use Cases